Khyber Pakhtunkhwa Police: After Independence

 The Police Rules were framed in 1934 which provide detailed instructions/procedures on all aspects of Police working.
 After the independence of Pakistan in 1947, the Police Act of 1861 was still in vogue, yet successive governments appointed 24 commissions and committees to suggest proposals to improve the police force in teething country.

-The First Martyr/ Shaheed of KPK Police was Assistant Sub-Inspector Arbab Rafiullah Jan.
+The First Martyr/ Shaheed of KP Police was Assistant Sub-Inspector Arbab Rafiullah Jan.
 He was a brave officer from Peshawar.
 He sacrificed his life while solving a public dispute between two parties in 1966 and he was awarded civil award Tamgha E Shujaat for the sacrifice.

 From 1901 to 1947, all Inspector General were British military of civil officers.
 After independence in 1947, Khan Gul Muhammad Khan became the first local IG Police in 1948.
 In 1955, Muhammad Anwar Ali became the IGP when NWFP became part of West Pakistan under One Unit System.
 MAK Chaudhary was posted as IGP NWFP in 1970 after the abolishment of the One Unit system.
 In 2010, NWFP was renamed as Khyber Pakhtunkhwa (KP) during the tenure of IGP Malik Naveed Khan.